snormax/snormax.github.io/README.md

 # snormax.github.io

-Hopefully this will help me get a job! :)
+Hopefully this will help me get a job someday! :)